 - Trouble breathing

-Your child's health care provider can usually diagnose Kawasaki disease by his or her symptoms and physical exam.
+Your child's health care provider can usually diagnose Kawasaki disease by his or her symptoms, physical exam and basic laboratory evaluation.

 To diagnose Kawasaki, other causes for the symptoms must be ruled out.
 A fever for five days must be present in addition to having four out of five of the following: